lotus-key/lotus-key/openspec/changes/archive/2025-12-06-scaffold-swift-project/proposal.md

 ## Why

 The project currently lacks a Swift codebase structure.
-OpenKey Swift needs a proper Swift Package Manager project scaffold following 2024-2025 best practices to enable development of the Vietnamese input method application for macOS.
+LotusKey needs a proper Swift Package Manager project scaffold following 2024-2025 best practices to enable development of the Vietnamese input method application for macOS.

 ## What Changes